ministryofjustice/laa-apply-bot/README.md

 - `details` - ```@apply-bot cfe details staging``` or ```@apply-bot apply details live```
 - `run tests` - ```@applybot run tests```
 - `help` - ```@apply-bot help``` provides better examples than these

+## Deploying

+This is handled via gihub actions
+On a pull request being merged to master, rspec and rubocop run.
+As long as they are successful, a deploy job runs that will build a new docker container, push it to ECR and then apply that docker tag to the K8s cluster